 For one thing, it costs five times as much to attract a new customer than to retain a new one.
 For another, increasing customer retention rates by 5% can increase profits by as much as 95%.

-Shopify also found that even a small change in retention leads to incredible results:
+Other Resources also found that even a small change in retention leads to incredible results.

 One of the best ways you can retain customers is via post-purchase automation.